wheel-s/F-server/README.md

+# Overview
-# F-server is a command-linr utility built in C designed for fundamental local file and directory management. it performs common task such as listing directory contents, retrieving file metadata, and is intendend to serve as  the **core logic foundation for a future network-accessible file srever.
+F-server is a command-linr utility built in C designed for fundamental local file and directory management. it performs common task such as listing directory contents, retrieving file metadata, and is intendend to serve as  the **core logic foundation for a future network-accessible file srever.

 ## prerequisites